 (I haven’t been there yet, but will get there soon.)

 This fire tower is unusually tall for the Catskills.
 This DEC page states the tower is “an 80-foot AERMOTOR MC-39, first installed in Venice, Florida, and weighs 18,000 pounds and stands 92 feet high from the ground to the peak of the cab.”

 The Future: Bramley

-The Bramley Mountain Fire Tower Project is currently several years from completion and its progress has recently been stymied by COVID pandemic.
-When it’s completed, it will be a wonderful addition to the existing array of Catskill views.
+The Bramley Mountain Fire Tower Project is currently several years from completion, and its progress has recently been stymied by the COVID pandemic.
+But when it’s completed, it will be a wonderful addition to the existing array of Catskill fire tower views.

 Bramley mountain (2817’) is situated north of the Pepacton Reservoir, near Delhi, NY.
 A four mile trail that includes a significant abandoned bluestone quarry and impressive caves and cliffs is already open to the public.
 The summit currently offers views of Mount Pisgah further north.